Charles Read (British historian)

 Charles Read is a British economic historian who teaches at the University of Oxford.
-He has written two books and also writes and edits for The Economist.
+He has written three books and used to write and edit for The Economist.

 Early life and education

 Read was born in London and is of English, Welsh, Armenian and Ethiopian ancestry.
 He completed his BA, MPhil and PhD degrees at Christ's College, Cambridge with a focus on economic history, with his doctoral research garnering four academic prizes.

 Career

-Read was a fellow of Corpus Christi College, Cambridge, where he taught economics and history and served as director of a bridging course (an introduction to university life aimed at widening participation).
-He also served as junior proctor of the university for the 2023/24 academic year.
+Read was a fellow of Corpus Christi College, Cambridge, where he taught economics and history and served as the founding director of its bridging course (an introduction to university life aimed at widening participation), "the first of its kind in Cambridge".
+He also served as Junior Proctor of the university for the 2023/24 academic year.

-In 2024, Read transferred to Oxford University where he is currently a senior tutor and tutorial fellow at Regent's Park College, Oxford.
+In 2024, Read transferred to Oxford University where he is currently the Senior Tutor and a Tutorial Fellow in History and Economics at Regent's Park College, Oxford.
+He is also a Bye-Fellow of Peterhouse, Cambridge.
 He is also an elected Fellow of the Royal Historical Society.
-Read has written and edited for The Economist.
+Read previously wrote and edited for The Economist.